zhenghuatan/rVAD/README.md

 ## Description
 Matlab and Python libraries for an unsupervised method for robust voice activity detection (rVAD) or speech activity detection (SAD), as presented in [rVAD: An Unsupervised Segment-Based Robust Voice Activity Detection Method](https://www.sciencedirect.com/science/article/pii/S0885230819300920).

 The rVAD method consists of two passes of denoising followed by a VAD stage.
-It has been applied as a preprocessor for a wide range of applications, such as speech recognition, speaker identification, language identification, age and gender identification, self-supervised learning, human-robot interaction, audio archive segmentation, and so on as in [Google Scholar] (https://scholar.google.com/citations?view_op=view_citation&hl=en&user=fugL2E8AAAAJ&citation_for_view=fugL2E8AAAAJ:-mN3Mh-tlDkC).
+It has been applied as a preprocessor for a wide range of applications, such as speech recognition, speaker identification, language identification, age and gender identification, self-supervised learning, human-robot interaction, audio archive segmentation, and so on as in [Google Scholar](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=fugL2E8AAAAJ&citation_for_view=fugL2E8AAAAJ:-mN3Mh-tlDkC).

 The method is unsupervised to make it applicable to a broad range of acoustic environments, and it is optimized considering both noisy and clean conditions.